jovotech/jovo-framework/jovo-integrations/jovo-analytics-googleanalytics/README.md

             trackDirectives: true   // Optional
             enableAutomaticEvents: true // Optional - set to false to disable
-            trackEndReasons: false // Optional - when set to true the custom metrics 1-6 are used to track endReasons },
+            trackEndReasons: false // Optional - when set to true the custom metrics 1-6 are used to track endReasons
+            sessionTimeoutInMinutes: 5 // Optional - default is 5
+        },
         // Configurations for platform-specific plugins
         GoogleAnalyticsAlexa: {